chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-30-Migrate-a-MySQL-Database-to-Google-Cloud-SQL.md

 In the web console, navigate to **_Compute Engine > VM instances_** and click the **SSH** button of the instance called `blog`.

-Both the WordPress and its MySQL database are running in this VM instance.
+Both WordPress and its MySQL database are running in this VM instance.
 The existing MySQL database is called `wordpress` and the user called `blogadmin` with password `Password1*`.

 In the SSH session, use `mysqldump` to export the MySQL database to a dump file with the following flags: